Samsung/Tizen.CircularUI/doc/guide/IRotaryEventReceiver.md

 `RotaryEventArgs.IsClockwise` gets the direction of bezel rotation. `IsClockwise` is `true`, when the device is rotated in the clockwise direction.
 The following sample receives rotary event at `Rotate()` method and add angle of the image following to rotary event direction.
 And then rotate the image.

+## Set the event receiver to a RotaryFocusObject.

+Apply the implementation of IRotaryEventReceiver to the RotaryFocusObject in CirclePage.
+IRotaryEventReceiver implements IRotaryFocusable, only IRotaryFocusable applied to a RotaryFocusObject can receive Bezel events.

 For more information, see [IRotaryEventReceiver API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.IRotaryEventReceiver.html).

 _The code example of this guide uses TCIRotaryEventReceiver code of WearableUIGallery.
 The code is available in test\WearableUIGallery\WearableUIGallery\TC\TCIRotaryEventReceiver.xaml_